 Because there are so many factors to consider, I advise relying on the tables found in your local building code rather than trying to calculate the load capacity of a beam yourself.

 Setting Deck Posts

 Spacing your deck posts the correct distance apart will not do you any good if they come loose from the ground.
-They should be set deep enough and/or held in place with concrete to prevent this.
+Besides, they should be set deep enough and/or held in place with concrete to prevent this.